T-Mads/Budget-Control-Sample/README.md

 * **Project-$projectName-Resources/Location**: Location of the resource group.
   * **Project-Budget/Amount**: This is the total amount of the budget, notice the currency will be the type that you use in Azure, ex.
 DKK or US.
 Note you can always change this value at a later point.
   * **Project-Budget/timeGrain**: This determines the resolution of the budget whether it is a monthly, quarterly or yearly budget.
-  * **Project-Budget/startDate**: The start date must be first of the month in YYYY-MM-DD format.
+  * **Project-Budget/startDate**: The start date must be the first of the month in YYYY-MM-DD format.
 Future start date should not be more than three months.
 Past start date should be selected within the timegrain period.
-  * **Project-Budget/endDate**: The end date of the budget formatted as YYYY-MM-DD.
+  * **Project-Budget/endDate**: The end date of the budget is formatted as YYYY-MM-DD.
 This will determine how long the budget is active.
-  * **Project-Budget/contactEmails**: This is a list of emails which should be notified when an alert is triggered (a threshold is passed).
+  * **Project-Budget/contactEmails**: This is a list of emails that should be notified when an alert is triggered (a threshold is passed).
 * **Project-$projectName-Essentials/Location**: Location of the resource group.
   * **RunbookAutomater/automationAccountLocation**: Location of the automation account.
   * **RunbookAutomater/automationAccountName**: The name of the automation account. **Note** this name must be unique amongst automation accounts in the same subscription else an error is thrown at assignment.